TaraKhodaei/TCGA-BRCA-Subtypes_NN/README.md

 ---

-## ✅ Summary
+## Summary

-This project demonstrates a practical application of machine learning in cancer subtype classification using RNA-Seq data.
-It balances accessibility with rigor and is built entirely from reproducible, open-access components.
+This project presents a reproducible deep learning pipeline for classifying breast cancer subtypes using RNA-Seq expression profiles from the TCGA-BRCA dataset.
+The workflow demonstrates core skills in biomedical data preprocessing, model architecture design, and robust evaluation using TensorFlow/Keras.
+It also emphasizes responsible handling of open-access genomic data and provides a solid baseline for future extensions involving multi-omics or clinical data integration.